ChrisBAshton/secretary/readme.txt

 Users define their editorial rules in YAML (see Settings -> Secretary) according to a number of built-in rule functions.
 For example, Secretary can show a warning if you've forgotten to set a Featured Image for your post, by adding the `featured-image` rule to your YAML config.

-Secretary comes with 7 different rules out of the box, but other plugins could in theory provide rules to Secretary by calling `SecretaryRules::register`.
+Secretary comes with a number of rules out of the box, but you can write your own custom plugins for Secretary by calling `SecretaryRules::register`.
+See example at https://github.com/ChrisBAshton/secretary-rule-gallery-at-top, and API documentation at https://github.com/ChrisBAshton/secretary.

 == Installation ==